hisakawaserai-svg/Profit-Calculator-App/README.md

 # Profit-Calculator-App
-iOS app for calculating and tracking marketplace profits
+iOS app for calculating and managing marketplace profits

 ## Overview
 A simple iOS app for calculating and managing marketplace profits.